Sustainability

 Work in this area is continuous but has not always met with equal success, as we first had to become acquainted with the new sources of consumption in the Casals Forum.
 A relevant aspect that certainly helps with conserving resources is the fact that the majority of the service providers and suppliers come from the local region, meaning that transport routes are generally short.
 Our purchasing processes are subject to continual review and are adapted where necessary.
 In reality, however, we have a somewhat low number of suppliers.

-Events catering
+Event catering

-Social sustainability in events management
+Social sustainability in event management

 This is, equally, a topic on which there is an ever stronger focus within the Foundation.
 However, there is sometimes a lack of support for this from our suppliers, as providing this information involves considerable time and effort.

-7.3.3 Contribution to the SDGs
+7.3.3 Contribution to the UN Global Compact

 Our open communication of the Foundation’s Material Topics ensures that our stance on the most pressing social issues of our time remains transparent.
 This not only provides orientation for all members of the Kronberg Family, for our sponsors and supporters it is also an important element in documenting how our work is full of integrity and takes a values-based approach to use of the funds provided to us.